Table of Contents Contents

 Whether you’re having a baby with a partner or going it alone, try to work out a new monthly expenditure plan.

 If you’re with a partner, re-adjust how you balance your financial partnership.
-For example, if you were splitting the rent 50/50, they can take on a bigger percentage of that expense.
+For example, if you were splitting the rent 50/50, they could take on a bigger percentage of that expense.
 Also, discuss with your partner ways you can save money.
 One easy solution is to target your entertainment budget.
 With a little baby in the house, you won’t be going to the movies or the nightclubs as much anymore.

 Final Thoughts

-Each of these parental benefits in Canada gives you a portion of your income.
 With the standard benefits, you can get up to 55%, and with the extended benefits, you can get up to 33% of your standard earnings.
 Before you decide though, you should consider all of the factors and how they affect you when claiming parental benefits.
 However, it’s important to note that you need to make the decision on parental benefits when you apply.

 Spring Financial serves Canadians with practical advice on personal finance and credit-building solutions.
 Whether you have bad credit or no credit, we know how to help make your financial future brighter.
 Bookmark and subscribe to our blog for more useful tips, or speak to one of our consultants today to see how we can help!